 The City of Minneapolis takes steps everyday to stay on top of environmental issues that affect people who live, work & visit the City.
-These green initiatives are an example of how everyone can make a difference to improve the water quality of our lakes, creeks and the Mississippi River.
-Every time it rains, you water your lawn or wash your car, stormwater carries pollutants from your lawn, sidewalk and driveway to the City’s storm drain system.
+These green initiatives show how everyone can make a difference to improve the water quality of our lakes, creeks and the Mississippi River.
+Every time it rains, you water your lawn or wash your car, stormwater carries pollutants into the City’s storm drain system.

-Building green roofs is way to create healthier and efficient buildings, providing great environmental, economic, and social benefits.
+Building green roofs creates healthier and more efficient buildings, providing great environmental, economic and social benefits.

-Planting trees is another way to help retain rainwater on a tree's leaves & trunk, which results in reduced stormwater runoff.
+Planting trees helps retain rainwater on a tree's leaves & trunk, resulting in reduced stormwater runoff.
 Trees also soak up water in the soils through their roots, allowing soil more time & holding capacity for filtration.

-Trees retain water and slow water runoff, which reduces the intensity of downstream flooding.
+Trees retain water and slow stormwater runoff, reducing the intensity of downstream flooding.

-A rain garden is a garden with a special purpose — to reduce the amount of rain water and pollutants entering the lakes and creeks of Minneapolis, as well as the Mississippi River.
-Direct the rain from your roof or driveway to a rain garden and keep that rain on your property, instead of discharging to the storm drain system.
+Rain gardens reduce the amount of stormwater and pollutants entering the Mississippi River, and the lakes and creeks of Minneapolis.
+Direct the rain from your roof or driveway to a rain garden and keep that rain on your property, instead of going into the storm drain system.

-Rain gardens are typically landscaped with native plant species to our region that can survive varying wet and dry conditions, that have deep roots to improve soil conditions.
+Rain gardens containing native plants can survive varying wet and dry conditions, and have a deep root system that helps improve soil conditions.

-Rain barrels are one way of trapping some of this runoff.
-They are not only environmentally responsible, but they also help conserve water.
+Rain barrels help by trapping some of this stormwater runoff, and also help conserve water.